 The Instituto Peruano de Fomento Educativo (IPFE) provides loans for university studies or training abroad.
 For more information, please visit the IPFE website.

 Also see OBEC under Funding from Your Government.

 The Educredito A.C. program offers loans to students, scholars and professionals for graduate and technical studies.
-For more information please visit the Educredito website.
+For more information, please consult Educredito.

 Funding from International Organizations/NGOs Examples

 The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from developing countries who have no other means of financing their studies.
 Scholarships are awarded on a 50% grant- 50% loan basis through a competitive application process once a year in June or July.
 The Foundation gives priority to requests for Master's level courses but is also willing to consider applications for PhD programs.
 The Foundation accepts applications from countries where it has branches, affiliates or other AKDN agencies which can help with processing applications and interviewing applicants.
 At present, these are Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgystan, Syria, Egypt, Kenya, Tanzania, Uganda, Mozambique, Madagascar, France, Portugal, UK, USA and Canada.
 Click here to read more.

 The ESED scholarship program supports scholars from developing countries and economies interested in pursuing advanced studies in sustainable energy development.
 Click here to read more.

 The scholarship program offers funding to eligible individuals from World Bank member countries dedicated to the study of development.
 Click here to read more.

 The OAS offers the OAS Academic Scholarships as well as the Rowe Fund to eligible individuals.
 Recipients of OAS funding can apply for additional funding from SIS.

 United States Fulbright Program for Foreign Students [SIS Partner]